Our Policies A-Z

 Minority Rights

-The Declaration on the Rights of Persons Belonging to National or Ethnic, Religious and Linguistic Minorities defines a minority as persons belonging to a "national or ethnic, cultural, religious and linguistic identity"; LYMEC would expand this definitions to include gender, sexuality, and people with disabilities.
+The Declaration on the Rights of Persons Belonging to National or Ethnic, Religious and Linguistic Minorities (1992) defines a minority as persons belonging to a "national or ethnic, cultural, religious and linguistic identity".
+LYMEC would expand this definition to include gender, sexuality, and people with disabilities.
 LYMEC calls on the EU to ensure the protection of minority rights and to actively promote the protection of minorities abroad, and calls upon the Commission to develop a mechanism to monitor the respect for minority rights within member states.

 Title